 Health department and they will investigate immediately!

 I agree with Coflower above.
 Is it hurting you?
 Maybe they are out of work and trying to find a way to make ends meet.
-We have so much government regulation in our lives as it is.
-As long as it's not hurting you directly why not just stay out of it.

 This has to be about the most mean spirited thing I have heard in a long time.
 Is what this person doing causing you any harm?
 Why should you care & most of all why would you want to cause problems for someone that could just be doing this to get through some tough economical times, as most of us are.
 If you have this much time on your hands that all you can do is stew about what this person is doing then why don't you wander on down & offer a helping hand rather than a kick in the pants!